 Introduce them to key people that they should establish a relationship (family members, friends, neighbours, child’s nursery teachers).

 It is highly important that you get to know each other and build trust, it helps, if you show your personality, talk about your baby or toddler and their needs and also hear your nanny about their life.
 Talk about your expectations clearly early on, what is the most important to you, what happens if you come home early, what should be like if you are working from home.

 Remember to work with your nanny as a partner, be direct and tell your nanny how is best to communicate with you.
-Be friendly - excellent communication is key!
+Be honest, maintain positive communication and strive to resolving any issues immediately - excellent communication is key!